 There are numerous factors that other OB professionals consider when determining if a pregnancy is high-risk.

 The age of the mother, for example, is one factor.
 A woman over the age of 35 might be at risk for problems.
 Lifestyle is important, too.
 Things such as smoking or drug use affect the growing baby.

 Other considerations include:

-It’s essential for any patient with a high-risk pregnancy to work with a specialist, such as Dr. Cobbs or Dr. Shah at Capital Women’s Care.
+It’s essential for any patient with a high-risk pregnancy to work with a specialist at Capital Women’s Care.